Network Device Monitoring to Identify & Troubleshoot Performance Issues

 Many Network Device Monitoring tools, like Obkio, use SNMP within their Network Device Monitoring features.

 SNMP or “Simple Network Management Protocol” is an Internet Standard protocol which is used to monitor and manage network devices connected over an IP address.
+It is a method of monitoring network devices that allows you to gather information about their performance, status, and other metrics.

 The first SNMP standard, called RFC, was published in May 1990 and has evolved since then.
 There are now other telemetry protocols that exist, but SNMP remains the standard protocol supported by the majority of network equipment.